Fort McCoy ArtiFACT: Brick

 |0

-This work, Fort McCoy ArtiFACT: Brick, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy ArtiFACT: Brick, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.